yosriady/awesome-api-devtools/README.md

 - [Stoplight Studio](https://stoplight.io/studio/): Create, prototype, and share OpenAPI descriptions and JSON Schemas using a visual editor.
 - [Spectral](https://github.com/stoplightio/spectral): Define rulesets to lint YAML or JSON, including OpenAPI 2.x, 3.x and AsyncAPI
 - [Optic](https://www.useoptic.com/docs/openapi/generate-from-traffic): Verify the accuracy of your OpenAPI 3.x spec using real traffic, and automatically apply patches that keep it up-to-date
+- [RateMyOpenAPI](https://ratemyopenapi.com/): Open-source tools that scans your OpenAPI spec and identifies issues with documentation, security, and SDK generation - and generates a report with fix suggestions.
 - [OpenAPI DevTools](https://github.com/AndrewWalsh/openapi-devtools): Browser extension that generates API specs for any app or website

 ## API Specifications